crossz/demo_gatsby-microfrontend-theme-under-yarn-workspace/packages/site/README.md

 ## Pure React Components
 - `/page3`: is a simple react component based page.
 Exported directly while not rended by react-dom.
-- `/page2`: SEO as a React Component imported by this(/page2) Gatsby page.
+- `/page2`: is a Gatsby page, but with SEO as a React Component imported by this(/page2) Gatsby page.
+- `theme1`: is a React Component, through a `Link` to `gatsby-theme-1`.
+- `theme1a`: inherits from `page2`, but with a React component import from a gatsby theme in `packages`.

 ## Notes:
 1. `page3` is not a Gatsby page, so under `gatsby develop` navigating between such pages will always respond with 404.
 Once `build` and then under `gatsby serve` will be ok.